 Bob Ross and Painting Joy

 With his soothing voice, nuggets of wisdom and artistic painting skills, Bob can definitely work for anyone.
 His videos have received numerous views mainly because they are brief, interesting and truly inspirational.

 So sad he is not around anymore to make more (RIP), but the available ones can definitely give you an ASMR experience, even if you have never experienced it.

 Two main properties in this video can trigger ASMR; scratching of the fountain tip and intricate detailing of the writer’s penmanship.
 At a glance, it seems like a boring video, but trust me, there is something about it that will give you a strong sensation.

 TM Lewis On How To Iron A Shirt

-Thus while answering the question what is ASMR?
-Four issues are important; the meaning of ASMR, the science behind it, the triggers that cause ASMR and benefits of ASMR.
+Thus while answering the question what ASMR actually is, four issues are important; the meaning of ASMR, the science behind it, the triggers that cause ASMR and benefits of ASMR.
 All these questions have been answered in the article.

 ASMR Meaning (Infographic)